bpark93/Sono/README.md

 ![Librarydemo](https://res.cloudinary.com/dwtw3ge2z/image/upload/v1596476197/Misc/Github%20Readme/LibraryDemo_ljjl1k.png)

-The main feature of [NAME], the library tab is a vast repository of clips, images and tools to guide you at the point of care.
+The main feature of Sono, the library tab is a vast repository of clips, images and tools to guide you at the point of care.
 Navigate the categories by clicking on the list or search for what you are looking for in the search bar.

 **Image library**: Holds nearly every possible POCUS finding, both normal and pathological that will aid you in your image interpretation.